factorial-io/tobey/README.md

 ```sh
 TOBEY_REDIS_DSN=redis://localhost:6379
 ```

+See [`examples/distributed/compose.yml`](examples/distributed/compose.yml) for a deployment example with Redis coordination.

 ## Scaling

 Tobey can be scaled vertically by increasing the number of workers, via the `WORKERS` environment variable, or horizontally